 Developing and choosing strategies for doing things

 We aim to deliver a varied curriculum which meets the needs of the whole child.
 Reception teachers plan an overview of each term, which shows when special activities and events will take place.
 Weekly plans show suggested activities and the skills and knowledge that will be taught.
-Phonic work follows the Letters and Sounds scheme and separate plans for Maths are introduced when appropriate.
+Phonic work follows the 'Little Wandle - Letters and Sounds Revised' scheme and separate plans for Maths (which follow the 'White Rose' scheme) are introduced when appropriate.
 Teaching may be whole class, groups or on an individual basis.

 We recognise the importance of play in the early years.
 Children are experiencing and learning in the here and now and it is in the moments of curiosity or challenge - ‘the teachable moments’- that a skilful adult makes a difference.
 With this thought in mind, we aim to have a mix of child initiated and teacher directed activities based on observations of children’s interests and aptitudes.

 “By using this cycle on a moment-by-moment basis, the adult will be always alert to individual children (observation), always thinking about what it tells us about the child’s thinking (assessment), and always ready to respond by using appropriate strategies at the right moment to support children’s well-being and learning (planning for the next moment).”
 (DfCSF, QCDA, Learning, Playing and Interacting: Good Practice in the Early Years Foundation Stage, (2009) Page 24).